top of page

 Near the mouth of the driveway slept a medium-sized rock.
 Nature had placed this rock near the side of the dirt driveway.
 The rock bore as its prominent feature a small but obstinate point near the top.
 Due to the position of the point, whenever a car entered or exited the driveway, the wheels always rolled over the small but obstinate point and made a bump…bump sound and jostled the occupants of the car.

 So, day after day, trip after trip, year after year, car tires rolled over the small but obstinate point.
 It wasn't dangerous.
 It wasn't a threat to the car.
-It was merely annoying.
-To me at least as a relative newcomer; the people that grew up in that house had grown accustomed to the bump…bump, bump…bump.
+To me, at least as a relative newcomer, it was merely annoying.
+But the people that grew up in that house had grown accustomed to the bump…bump, bump…bump.

 I decided to approach my husband about it.
 He said, “Yeah, that rock has always been there.”